totten/bknix/doc/install-profile.md

 ## Environment

-After downloading, the programs are available in `/nix/var/nix/profiles/bknix-dfl` but their not ready to use on the command line.
+After downloading, the programs are available in `/nix/var/nix/profiles/per-user/$USER/bknix-dfl`, but they're not ready to use on the command line.

 You need to setup the environment.
+The helper script `use-bknix` will do this, ie

 ```
-export PATH=/nix/var/nix/profiles/bknix-dfl/bin:$PATH
+eval $(use-bknix dfl)
 ```

-This ensures that downloaded *commands* are available.
-Additionally, you need to set some environment variables to ensure that each command *stores data in the appropriate folder*.
+In the example below, observe how we get access to a new version of `php`:

 ```
-eval $(bknix env --data-dir "$HOME/bknix")
+me@localhost:~/bknix$ which php
+/usr/bin/php
+me@localhost:~/bknix$ eval $(use-bknix dfl)
+[bknix-dfl:~/bknix] which php
+/nix/var/nix/profiles/bknix-dfl/bin/php
 ```

-You can run these two statements manually and they will apply to the current shell.

-Additionally, to ensure that the environment is configured in the future (when you open new shells or logout/login/reboot), add both statements to your shell initialization script (`~/.profile` or `~/.bashrc`).

 Once we know how to open a shell with a well-configured environment, we can proceed to [bknix: General usage](usage.md).